Rodgath/judo-spin/README.md

 `images` | _array_ | - |  yes | Array of images as JSON object.

 ## License
-ImageSpin360 is an open-source project released under the [MIT license](http://mit-license.org).
+judoSpin is an open-source project released under the [MIT license](http://mit-license.org).

 ---